Pacifica Spindrift Players Executive Board Bylaws

 2. Shall receive, and manage all communications for the Board of Directors.

-3. Shall have custody of the Company’s records and archives.
+3. Shall have custody of the Theatre’s records and archives.

 4. Shall send out notice to the Board of Directors of its meetings, and shall prepare the Board’s minutes for approval.

-5. Shall keep records of the entire membership, and shall make available to the whole membership the most recent approved minutes from the PSP Board meetings.
+5. Shall make available on the website the most recent approved minutes from the PSP Board meetings.

 6. Article VI: Administration and Committees